Rubin is NVIDIA’s top-shelf Rubin-generation datacenter GPU to be released in 2H2026.1

 VR200 NVL144

-Starting with R200, the NVL nomenclature will change to reflect the number of reticle-limited GPU dies are in an NVL domain rather than the number of GPU packages.
-VR200 NVL144 will still have 72 GPU packages as GB200 NVL72, and each package will have two reticle-limited B200 GPUs.1
+At GTC25, NVIDIA claimed that the NVL nomenclature will change to reflect the number of reticle-limited GPU dies are in an NVL domain rather than the number of GPU packages starting with Rubin-generation GPUs.
+VR200 NVL144 would still have 72 GPU packages as GB200 NVL72, and each package would have two reticle-limited B200 GPUs.1

 Each VR200 NVL144 will have: